carallon/pharos-controller-api/sphinx-src/http-api/mode.rst

 GET
 ===

-Returns the position of the rotary dial on the front of the Expert controller.
+Returns the position of the rotary dial on the front of the |Product| controller.

 ``GET /api/mode``